dart-lang/site-www/src/content/effective-dart/usage.md

 enough to bypass these limitations.
 But, that's not always an option.

-One pattern to work around type promotion limitations is to use a [null-check pattern][] to simultaneously confirm the member's value is not null, and bind that value to a new non-nullable variable of the same base type.
+One pattern to work around type promotion limitations is to use a [null-check pattern][].
+This simultaneously confirms the member's value is not null, and binds that value to a new non-nullable variable of the same base type.

 <?code-excerpt "usage_good.dart (null-check-promo)"?>
 ```dart tag=good